16-19 Bursary Fund

-Students (without an EHCP) age 19 or older on 31 August 2021 may be eligible to apply for discretionary support if you are studying a funded programme at WQE (i.e. you are not paying tuition fees).
+Students (without an EHCP) age 19 or older at the start of your course may be eligible to apply for discretionary support if you are studying a funded programme at WQE (i.e. you are not paying tuition fees).
 Limited funding is available and as far as possible the eligibility criteria as agreed for the 16-19 Bursary Fund will apply.

 The eligibility criteria is split into three different bands and this is reviewed on a termly basis as the amount available to each student is dependent on the overall number of students eligible for bursary support.
 Please note this may increase or decrease during the year.

 An original letter from the relevant Benefit Agency confirming entitlement.
 This letter must be no more than one month old.